hildigerr/mobs/README.md

-# [MOD] Simple Mobs [mobs] for MINETEST-C55 #
+# [MOD] Mobs [mobs] for MINETEST-C55 #

-This mod, Forked from PilzAdam's [Simple Mobs](https://forum.minetest.net/viewtopic.php?id=3063), adds some basic hostile and friendly mobs to the game.
+This mod, Forked from PilzAdam's [Simple Mobs](https://forum.minetest.net/viewtopic.php?id=3063), adds hostile and friendly mobs to the game.
 It includes additional mobs and rotton meat, which were originally provided in another mod called [my_mobs](https://forum.minetest.net/viewtopic.php?f=11&t=4082).
 However my_mobs cages has not been included.

 Since the [original](https://github.com/PilzAdam/mobs) mod is no longer maintained and the author of my_mobs wished to continue it's development, the two have been merged.
+Development continues with these primary goals:
+ - [X] Every mob should be able to be disabled through the Minetest settings interface, without disrupting a world.
+ - [ ] Every mob should have both 3D mesh and 2D sprite display options.
+ - [ ] Anyone should be able to add a customized mob as a drop in.

-Upstream contributions have been included from:
+Contributions have been included from:
  - [cnelsonsic](https://github.com/cnelsonsic)
  - [CSPS-HaydenWoods](https://github.com/CSPS-HaydenWoods)
  - [ElectricSolstice](https://github.com/ElectricSolstice)